pahyde/Data-Structures/README.md

-# CS1332

-Implementations for Georgia Tech CS1332 - Data Structures (spring 2019).
+# Georgia Tech CS1332 (Spring 2019)

-Found the assignments online and implemented them over the past couple weeks as part of my morning routine.
+Found the homeworks online and implemented them over the past couple weeks as part of my morning routine.

 __HW 1:__ ArrayList